Ninian Comper: Early life

 Comper's father moved from Sussex to Scotland as a young man in search of work as a schoolmaster with a view to becoming a priest.
-His lack of a degree from Oxford or Cambridge prevented him from taking holy orders in the Church of England, so he was ordained as a priest in the Scottish Episcopal Church.
+His lack of a university degree prevented him from taking holy orders in the Church of England, so he was ordained as a priest in the Scottish Episcopal Church.
 John Comper became a significant figure within the Scottish Church, remembered for his ministry in the slums of Aberdeen and as an important figure in the northern High Church movement.

 Comper was educated at Kingston College, Aberdeen, Glenalmond School in Perthshire and studied drawing for a year at the Ruskin School of Art in Oxford before moving to London to serve articles with Charles Eamer Kempe, and in 1883 to George Frederick Bodley and Thomas Garner.
 Fellow Scot William Bucknall took him into his London partnership in 1888.

 Personal life

-William Bucknall and Comper remained in partnership until 1905.
+Bucknall and Comper remained in partnership until 1905.

 Ninian married Grace Bucknall in 1890.
 They had six children.
-The eldest, John-Baptiste Sebastian Comper (1891-1979), became an architect, designing many churches for the Roman Catholic Diocese of Northampton.
-From 1912, Comper and his wife lived in London at The Priory, Beulah Hill, a house designed by Decimus Burton (1800–81), where he entertained friends such as Sir John Betjeman.
-He had a studio nearby at Knights Hill, close to the Cemetery at West Norwood.
-After the studio was destroyed in World War II it was relocated to a building in his garden, previously been used by his son, Nicholas Comper (1897–1939), to design aircraft.
+The eldest, John-Baptiste Sebastian Comper (1891–1979), became an architect, designing many churches for the Roman Catholic Diocese of Northampton.
+From 1912, Comper and his wife lived in London at The Priory, Beulah Hill, a house designed by Decimus Burton (1800–81), where he entertained friends such as John Betjeman.
+He had a studio nearby at Knights Hill, close to the cemetery at West Norwood.
+After the studio was destroyed in the Second World War, it was relocated to his garden, in a building previously used by his son, Nicholas Comper (1897–1939), to design aircraft.